 SUMMARY

 Still, the SC300i does have some nice perks to it.
-For one, there is an included screen on it so that you can see analytics right after you hit the ball without running back to your phone.
-As well, you can analyze your swing and draw overlay lines in the MySwingCaddie app.
-It also has a voice output which tells you how far you hit the ball.
+For one, there is an included screen to see analytics right after you hit the ball without running back to your phone.
+You can also analyze your swing and draw overlay lines in the MySwingCaddie app.
+It also has a voice output that tells you how far you hit the ball.

 The battery life on this monitor is over 20 hours of use, which is really good considering it has a screen.